 Mito sells tablets, feature phones, and smartphones.
 It’s based in Indonesia but it also operates in India.
 80 percent of its sales are low-end, feature phone devices.
-The company hopes to sell two to three million units this year, so it’s not going to sell that many smartphones, but it’s still one to watch as its ratio of smartphone sales increases.
+It sold about two to three million devices in 2013, so it’s not going to sell that many smartphones, but it’s still one to watch as its ratio of smartphone sales increases.

-Last week, this Malaysian firm launched in neigboring Indonesia.
+The Malaysian firm sells its phones in neigboring Indonesia.

 - Flagship phone: Ninetology Z1+ has a 5-inch 720p HD screen; 1.2 GHZ quad-core Mediatek processor; 13-megapixel rear camera and 5-megapixel front one; Android 4.2; costs $410 unlocked.

-Like Cyrus and Mito on this list, Thailand’s I-Mobile is slowly transitioning from being a cloner of other people’s feature phones to a maker of its own Android devices.
-Its new IQ range of phones this year packs in a commendable amount of camera for less that $300, which is a good idea for a country that’s so crazy about Instagram.
+Like Cyrus and a couple of other firms on this list, Thailand’s I-Mobile is slowly transitioning from being a cloner of other people’s feature phones to a maker of its own Android devices.
+Its latest IQ range of phones packs in a commendable amount of camera for less that $300, which is a good idea for a country that’s so crazy about Instagram.

 Part of the massive FPT (FPT:VN) conglomerate that also encompasses a telecoms business.